elbamos/largeVis/README.md

 #### Building Notes

 -   **Note on R 3.4**: Before R 3.4, the CRAN binaries were likely to have been compiled without OpenMP, and getting OpenMP to work on Mac OS X was somewhat tricky.
 This should all have changed (for the better) with R 3.4, which natively using `clang 4.0` by default.
-Since R 3.4 is new, I'm not able to provide advice, but am interested in hearing of any issues and any workarounds to issues that you may discover.